-In late January, during my break in between college lectures, I was scrolling through my Facebook news feed when I suddenly came across a blog post, in which the author, a white woman, claims that “Karen” memes are “misogynistic,” and make white women feel “marginalized,” and “invisible,” and as though their needs (tr. entitled demands or unnecessary attention) do not matter.
-I immediately stopped scrolling, clicked on the link, and read the article, and the author (who I prefer to keep anonymous, along with the publication) laments of the mild inconveniences white women are met with during interactions with people in customer service.
+In late January, during my break in between college lectures, I was scrolling through my Facebook news feed when I suddenly came across a blog post, in which the author, a white woman, claims that “Karen” memes are “misogynistic,” and make white women feel “marginalized,” and “invisible,” and as though their needs (translation: entitled demands or unnecessary attention) do not matter.
+I immediately stopped scrolling, clicked on the link, and read the article, and the author laments of the mild inconveniences white women are met with during interactions with people in customer service.
 She then proceeds to lament of the many minor struggles that come with relationships between [white] women, their [white] husbands and their [white] children, and eventually concludes her overall message by defending the “Karen’s” of the world as “[white] women [who are] trying to be seen and heard.”
-I shared this with my mom in Facebook Messenger, and to downplay how appalled I was at what I had just read, I sent a meme that said, “Thomas had never seen such [B.S.] before,” along with the link.
-To my recollection from much earlier that month, Lakisha Watson-Moore (@BougieBlackGirl) tweeted a quote from Black feminist author and poet, bell hooks, who wrote in her 1984 book entitled, “Feminist Theory: From Margin to Center.”
+Weeks prior to reading that blog post, I remembered when Lakisha Watson-Moore (@BougieBlackGirl) tweeted a quote from Black feminist author and poet, bell hooks, who wrote in her 1984 book entitled, “Feminist Theory: From Margin to Center.”

 “White women and Black men have it both ways.
 They can act as oppressor or be oppressed.
 Black men may be victimized by racism, but sexism allows them to act as exploiters and oppressors of women.
 White women may be victimized by sexism, but racism enables them to act as exploiters and oppressors of Black people.
 Both groups have led liberation movements that favor their interests and support the continued oppression of other groups.
 Black male sexism has undermined struggles to eradicate racism just as white female racism undermines feminist struggle.
 As long as these two groups or any group defines liberation as gaining social equality with ruling class white men, they have a vested interest in the continued exploitation and oppression of others.”– bell hooks’s “Feminist Theory: From Margin to Center,” (1984)